The Spring 2015 SI Application is now available.

 Please read the job description and qualifications carefully.

 SI Leaders must meet specific qualifications.
 Please contact our Administrative Assistant, Vanan Yahnian at 310.434.3993 or via email email@example.com if you have any questions about applying.

 Supplemental Instruction (SI) Leaders facilitate out-of-class interactive study sessions to help students learn course concepts, prepare for exams, and learn effective study skills.
 The SI Program is an academic assistance program that hires SMC students to facilitate out-of-class, peer-facilitated study sessions to help students succeed in selected science classes.
 SI Leaders facilitate sessions to help students learn course concepts, learn effective study skills, and prepare for exams.

-SI Leaders are paid $9.00 per hour and work at least 10 to 15 hours a week per class.
+SI Leaders are paid $10.00 per hour and work approximately 10 to 15 hours a week per class.
 They can work up to 20 hours a week and will be paid for their time spent in the SI class, SI sessions, professor and staff meetings, training sessions and time spent on session preparation.

 - Demonstrate competency in the subject and a minimum of a 3.0 grade point average in the subject area.